Martin Gardner: Pen names

 Gardner often used pen names.
 In 1952, while working for the children's magazine Humpty Dumpty, he contributed stories written by "Humpty Dumpty Jnr".
 For several years starting in 1953 he was a managing editor of Polly Pigtails, a magazine for young girls, and also wrote under that name.
 His Annotated Casey at the Bat (1967) included a parody of the poem, attributed to "Nitram Rendrag" (his name spelled backwards).
 Using the pen name "Uriah Fuller", he wrote two books attacking the alleged psychic Uri Geller.
 In later years, Gardner often wrote parodies of his favorite poems under the name "Armand T. Ringer", an anagram of his name.
 In 1983 one George Groth panned Gardner's book The Whys of a Philosophical Scrivener in the New York Review of Books.
 Only in the last line of the review was it revealed that George Groth was Martin Gardner himself.

 In his January 1960 "Mathematical Games" column, Gardner introduced the fictitious "Dr. Matrix" and wrote about him often over the next two decades.
 Dr. Matrix was not exactly a pen name, although Gardner did pretend that everything in these columns came from the fertile mind of the good doctor.
 Then in 1979 Dr. Matrix himself published an article in the quite respectable Two-Year College Mathematics Journal.
 It was called Martin Gardner: Defending the Honor of the Human Mind and contained a biography of Gardner and a history of his "Mathematical Games" column.
 It would be a further decade before Martin published an article in such a mathematics journal under his own name.

 Philosophy of mathematics

-Gardner was known for his sometimes controversial philosophy of mathematics.
+Gardner wrote on the philosophy of mathematics.
 He wrote negative reviews of The Mathematical Experience by Philip J. Davis and Reuben Hersh and What Is Mathematics, Really? by Hersh, both of which were critical of aspects of mathematical Platonism, and the first of which was well received by the mathematical community.
 While Gardner was often perceived as a hard-core Platonist, his reviews demonstrated some formalist tendencies.
 Gardner maintained that his views are widespread among mathematicians, but Hersh has countered that in his experience as a professional mathematician and speaker, this is not the case.